 The Teeling Whiskey Distillery

 Situated in the historic Liberties area of the city, Teeling Whiskey Distillery is the first new distillery to open in Dublin city in over 125 years.
-Visitors can experience the sights, sounds, smells and tastes of a fully operational distillery on a guided tour, followed by a range of tasting options, to suit all tastes from whiskey beginners to connoisseurs.
+Experience the sights, sounds, smells and tastes of a fully operational distillery on the guided tour, followed by a range of tasting options to suit all tastes from whiskey beginners to connoisseurs.
 Guided tours include a tasting of three whiskeys or a handcrafted whiskey cocktail.

 The National Museum of Ireland

 The National Museum of Ireland has three buildings in Dublin: the Museum of Archaeology, Museum of Decorative Arts & History and Museum of Natural History (also known as the ‘Dead Zoo’ for its vast range of taxidermied animals).
 All are free to enter and contain a wealth of historical artifacts, costumes, zoological models and more.